 Note: HDDs will not be usable during the raid formatting process.

-Swapping an HDD in an UniFi device
+Swapping an HDD in a UniFi device

-Swap the HDD(s) of two controllers:
+Swap the HDD(s) of two UniFi OS Consoles of the same type:

-- Turn off both controller devices.
+- Turn off both UniFi OS Consoles.

 Corrupted or failed HDDs